MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 lab:
   title: Explore fundamentals of data visualization with Power BI
   module: Explore fundamentals of data visualization
-  description: In this lab, you'll import data from multiple sources into Power BI Desktop, build a data model with relationships and hierarchies, and create interactive reports with charts, maps, and drill-down features.
-You'll leave with a solid foundation in turning raw data into visual, actionable business insights.
+  description: In this lab, you'll import data from multiple sources into Power BI Desktop, build a simple data model, and create an interactive report with charts and a map.
+The lab is written for absolute beginners, so every step is explained in plain language.
   duration: 30 minutes
-  level: 300
+  level: 100
   islab: true
   primarytopics:
     - Power BI